skienzmatishun/rippreport/content/p/freaky-fairhope/index.md

   length_score: 100
   category_score: 0
   rank: 10
+summary: Former Mayor Tim Kant and State Senator Tripp Pittman orchestrated a massive BP fraud scheme that wiped out the city surplus.
+Audit documents and transaction receipts prove how city officials turned a $1.7 million surplus into a massive deficit through rigged land deals.
+We uncover how deep this financial betrayal actually goes.
 ---
 After living in Fairhope for 25 years and spending 16 years of close observation of local politics, nothing surprises me.
 The corruption and white collar crime in Baldwin County is far worse than most people can comprehend.
 The political status quo resembles a criminal enterprise.